 Each year, our stockholders are provided the opportunity to cast an advisory vote on the compensation of our named executive officers, or the "say-on-pay" vote, and the Compensation Committee considers the outcome of the prior year's say-on-pay vote when making decisions relating to the compensation of our named executive officers and our executive compensation programs.
-We received 88% support for our say-on-pay proposal at our 2022 Annual Meeting, representing a significant increase over the 74.2% support we received at our 2021 Annual Meeting.
+We received 95% support for our say-on-pay proposal at our 2023 Annual Meeting, representing strong support of our executive compensation programs and an increase over the 88% support we received at our 2022 Annual Meeting.
 We did not make any changes to our executive compensation programs as a result of the say-on-pay vote.